-CBST is unaffilated with any single movement within Judaism, engaged constantly in holding a variety of rich traditions, ideas, and backgrounds.
+CBST is unaffilated with any single movement within Judaism and is continually engaged in holding to a variety of rich traditions, ideas, and backgrounds.

 …a house of learning, continually expanding our knowledge and deepening our understanding of our religious and cultural heritage.